dclement1/Higher-Education---Demographics/README.md

 - *Below is a screenshot the Data Portal page of the IPEDS website.*
 ![IPEDSdataPage](IPEDSdataPage.PNG)

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The dataset which we will use to compare the educational institution data to is a dataset which was obtained from the Florida Geographic Data Library website.
-This website is a data portal run by the State of Florida which contains a myriad of different geographic information systems datasets.
-The dataset used by us was delivered in the Shapefile format, which is a G.I.S. format, that contains both the underlying data, which is geocoded to, in this case, political boundaries.
-The dataset, entitled Cenacs_2013, is comprised of the census block tracts that comprise Florida.
-Attached to each of these census block tracts are selected fields from the 2013 American Community Survey.
-Demographic information such as age, sex, race, and economic trends is contained within each block.
-We will be comparing this information with the IPEDS data using digital humanities techniques and processes, to identify any trends which may appear.
 - *Below is a screenshot the page where we were able to customize the dataset we wanted to download.*
 ![IPEDSdataCustomization](IPEDSdataCustomization.PNG)